-The cover of the new Annoying Music Show CD,
+The cover of the new Annoying Music Show CD, Songs for People.

 Forget the sugary Muzak that permeates malls this shopping season.
 When NPR's Scott Simon and Weekend Edition Saturday do Christmas music, Simon says, "we do it our way — the Annoying Music way!"
 Simon and Jim Nayder, host of public radio's The Annoying Music Show, continue their holiday tradition of subjecting listeners to excruciatingly bad Christmas music, including a howling "O Holy Night."